jrgranadoswest/ocatan/README.md

 python main.py -p VGR -s 4 -n -g 100
 ```
 This command will run a game of the frontend controlled by a human versus
 the victory-point greedy agent and two random agents.
+Note that the frontend is designed to look best when in full-screen on a 16:9 display.
+Hitting F11 to enter fullscreen is the optimal way to use the frontend.
 ```
 python main.py -p HVRR
 ```